MASDXI/loaffinity-system-contract/README.md

 2. Copy ABI output after run `yarn build` to consensus/clique/abi.go

 ### Noted Issue
+- Current System Contract Call implementation tx are contain in block and can't trace the event
 - Not have MIN,MAX committee size
 - Not have MIN,MAX proposer size
 - Single Root admin for add and remove proposer.